mmontossi/economy/README.md

 - Keep rates cached in redis for optimal performance and sync between instances.
 - Have an out of the box working rates service.
-- Be able to make sql queries without the need to convert integers to decimals.
+- Be able to make sql queries without the need to convert integers into decimals.
 - Share a common currency column for multiple money fields if a need it.
-- Avoid the need to format manually the string representation in views.
+- Avoid the need to manually format the string representation in views.

 ## Install